parro-it/libui-node/readme.md

 # Project status

 * All current `libui` API, except for [these ones](https://github.com/parro-it/libui-node/issues?q=is%3Aissue+is%3Aopen+label%3A%22Missing+bind%22) are implemented.
-* I'm developing on `linux`, so this is the preferred platform to test.
-OSX should work too, but it's not tested.
+* I'm developing on `linux`, so this is the preferred platform to test. macOS should work too, but it's not tested.
 Windows has yet to be configured in build scripts, but it will be supported in further releases.
-* There are some tests developed, and they are passing in `Travis` thank you to @jjrv awesome work, both on OSX and on Linux, in Node > 0.12
+* There are some tests developed, and they are passing in `Travis` thank you to @jjrv awesome work, both on macOS and on Linux, in Node > 0.12
 * This is not yet battle-tested in a real app, but the control gallery example you saw in the screenshot above is fully working.

 # Installation